 Steve Brigham, Principal

-The Master Plan consultant team will present alternative scenarios and preliminary recommendations for public review and discussion at workshops in November, as summarized in the online resource.
+The Master Plan consultant team presented alternative scenarios and preliminary recommendations for public review and discussion at workshops in November, as summarized in the online resource.
 Meeting materials are available for download:

 Agenda and Schedule handout - in addition to providing the agenda for the July 11 workshop, contains a brief overview of the Master Plan scope, lists the consultant team members, and details the schedule for the master plan effort.